Adviceboiler_repairs_in_london

 If you smell gas or think there could be a gas leak from your boiler, you should call the National Gas Emergency Service immediately on 0800 111 999.
 The service is available 24/7.
 If you are a British Sign Language (BSL) user, you can use SignLive to contact the National Gas Emergency Service free of charge.

-In this blog, we look at why a boiler leaking water is considered an emergency and what you can do to ensure you’re not without heating and water for longer than you need to be.
+In this blog, we look at why a boiler leaking water is considered a plumbing emergency and what you can do to ensure you’re not without heating and water for longer than you need to be.

 Why are boiler leaks so dangerous?